FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Cleaning Your Pup’s Ears

 Like all other types of dog grooming, you will need to get your dog used to have its ears cleaned.
 You can easily do it yourself like the majority of dog grooming.
+I make sure to make my dogs get used to being touched in the ears and paws starting from puppyhood as a form of socialization.

 Once you know your dog is clear, you can start up your new ear cleaning routine.
 Pet parents should know how to clean dog ears—it is very simple so long as you follow some basic steps.